simone-coelho/decision-service/README.md

 * integer
 * double

-A variable named **"screen_width"** that has a defined data type of integer would be requested in the following way:
+A variable named **"screen_width"** that has an integer data type would be requested in the following way:

 ```json
 {